Foyin/Speer-Challenge/README.md

 # Speer-Challenge

-Made with reactJs and sass, no UI libraries
+Made with reactJs and sass, no UI libraries, hosted on heroku

 ## Usage